sheffield-civil-rise/abc-ewasp-vc/CARNOT/readme.txt

                               LICENCE

-Copyright (c) 1998 - 2021, Solar-Institut Juelich of the FH Aachen, University of Applied Sciences
-All rights reserved.
+Copyright (c) 1998-2018, Solar-Institute Juelich of the FH Aachen All rights reserved.

 Redistribution and use in source and binary forms, with or without